BreachVex vs Burp Suite Enterprise: When to Choose Each in 2026

 BreachVex is built on a different premise: the bottleneck in modern security testing is not scan coverage — it is the human analyst required to determine whether a scanner finding is real.

 Autonomous reasoning replaces operator skill.
-BreachVex runs a multi-stage attack engine — passive recon, active probing, cartography, attack planning, and then 9 exploit squads — all without a human configuring scan profiles, selecting extensions, or interpreting results.
+BreachVex runs a multi-stage attack engine — passive recon, active probing, attack surface mapping, attack planning, and then parallel exploitation — all without a human configuring scan profiles, selecting extensions, or interpreting results.
 The agent reasons about what the application is, what attack surface exists, and which exploit paths are viable, then attempts them.

-The 9 exploit squads cover: injection (SQLi, command injection, SSTI, XXE), cross-site scripting (reflected, stored, DOM-based), SSRF and XXE, IDOR and broken access control, authentication and session attacks, API security (JWT, GraphQL, REST abuse), misconfiguration detection, advanced attacks (business logic, race conditions, mass assignment), and supply chain / cloud exposure.
-Each squad runs with a 600-second budget, and the results are correlated for attack chain reporting before the final output is produced.
+The attack engine covers: injection (SQLi, command injection, SSTI, XXE), cross-site scripting (reflected, stored, DOM-based), SSRF and XXE, IDOR and broken access control, authentication and session attacks, API security (JWT, GraphQL, REST abuse), misconfiguration detection, advanced attacks (business logic, race conditions, mass assignment), and supply chain / cloud exposure.
+Each attack stage runs with a bounded time budget, and the results are correlated for attack chain reporting before the final output is produced.

 Proof-of-exploit is the output, not the byproduct.
 Every finding BreachVex reports includes the exact HTTP request that triggered the vulnerability, the server response demonstrating impact, a curl-reproducible command, and a SARIF-compatible evidence record.
 There is no "this endpoint may be vulnerable to SQL injection" — only "we extracted 847 rows from the users table using the following payload."
 This eliminates the triage cycle entirely.